 This 4 stroke, spark ignition, RICE is subject to both Part 60, Subpart JJJJ New Source Performance Standard (NSPS) and the Part 63, Subpart ZZZZ MACT.
-The ZZZZ initial notificatio0n form has been received from the company.
+The ZZZZ initial notification form has been received from the company.

 A requirement of the permit and the NSPS is that stack testing be performed if the engine has not been certified by the manufacturer.
-This engine has not been certified, therefore testing is required.
-This testing was performed on the same day as this inspection.
+This engine was tested in 2014 it met the permit limits.